Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 "We would need healthy test subjects," Eefo pointed out.

 "True," Baru agreed.
-"And I am not sure about how you would go…" He stumbled to a halt as he registered the expression on Daar’s face, and horror dawned across his own. *"...No,* My Father!"
+"And I am not sure about how you would go…" He stumbled to a halt as he registered the expression on Daar’s face, and horror dawned across his own. "*...No,* My Father!"

 Daar chittered amusedly.
 "Ha!
 Y’know, I’m pretty sure ‘ya don’t get ‘ta tell me what I can or can’t do, Baru..."

 He chittered at the way the Grandfather’s ears flattened and the elderly Highmountain’s whole posture became immediately small and apologetic.
 "Oh, relax.
 I can smell the difference ‘tween mutiny and shock.
 ‘Cuz ‘yer right, it’s a risk.
 But I think it’s one I gotta take."

-*"We* have to take," Naydra corrected him.
+"*We* have to take," Naydra corrected him.
 Nofl almost burst out laughing, but buried it with the skills he’d learned over a lifetime of blending in with Directorate society.
 No male of any species had *ever* mastered that particular tone of voice.

 "...My Father, I would be remiss if I didn’t point out the, uh…*risk* you are proposing to undertake," Eefo said.